-As the name suggests, the index-linked investment payout – interest on an account or bond, or return on an investment – is linked to a particular index.
-Such arrangements can apply for a wide range of common investments, including savings accounts, bonds and pensions.
+The index-linked investment payout – interest on an account or bond, or return on an investment – is linked to a particular index.
+Such arrangements can apply to a range of common investments, including savings accounts, bonds and pensions.

 Arguments for and against index-linking